p4pktgen/p4pktgen/README.md

 - [p4c](https://github.com/p4lang/p4c)
 - `simple_switch` from the [behavioral-model](https://github.com/p4lang/behavioral-model) project

-For installing `p4c` and `simple-switch`, there is a [script](https://github.com/jafingerhut/p4-guide/blob/master/bin/install-p4dev.sh) by Andy Fingerhut.
-Make sure that `simple_switch` is in your path.
+For installing `p4c` and `simple_switch`, there is a [script](https://github.com/jafingerhut/p4-guide/blob/master/bin/install-p4dev.sh)
+by Andy Fingerhut.
+Make sure that `simple_switch` is in your path before running p4pktgen.

 Note: this software has been developed and tested on Ubuntu 16.04 and likely requires changes to run on other operating systems.